balopat/hpstr-jekyll-theme/_posts/2016-02-18-InfluxDB-and-Jepsen-Chapter-II-Where-is-influxdb-on-the-cap-scale.md

                  )
 </code></pre>

-As the write consistency model fails writes with timeout exceptions, but that could mean that the write was successful, we actually don't know too much whether the operation succeeded or not, hence we mark it <b>:info</b>.
+As it's stated above, when writes fail with timeout exceptions, that could mean that the write was successful. we actually don't know too much whether the operation succeeded or not, hence we mark it <b>:info</b>.
 Every other Exception will result in <b>:fail</b>.

 Reads are the simple query of the value of the <b>answer</b> field from the <b>anwsers</b> measurement in the <b>jepsen</b> database from when time = 1.